level12/pals/readme.rst

 by the service, there is no faculty for expiring an advisory lock in PostgreSQL.
 If a client holds a lock and then sleeps/hangs for mins/hours/days, no other client will be able to get that lock until the client releases it.
-This actually seems like a good thing to us, if a lock is aquired, it should be kept until released.
+This actually seems like a good thing to us, if a lock is acquired, it should be kept until released.

 But what about accidental failures to release the lock?

 1. If a developer uses `lock.aquire()` but doesn't later call `lock.release()`?
-2. If code inside a lock accidentlly throws an exception (and .release() is not called)?
+2. If code inside a lock accidentally throws an exception (and .release() is not called)?
 3. If the process running the application crashes or the process' server dies?

 Plock helps #1 and #2 above in a few different ways:

-* Locks work as contex managers.
+* Locks work as context managers.
 Use them as much as possible to guarantee a lock is released.
 * Locks release their lock when garbage collected.
 * Plock uses a dedicated SQLAlchemy connection pool.
 When a connection is returned to the pool, either because a connection `.close()` is called or due to garbage collection of the connection,